Privacy Policy

 We may update our Privacy Policy from time to time.
 We therefore encourage you to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

-If you have any questions about this Privacy Policy, do not hesitate to get in touch with us at: p36 GmbH,
+If you have any questions about this Privacy Policy or wish to withdraw your consent (where applicable), do not hesitate to get in touch with us at:

 Hof Meisebach, 36251 Bad Hersfeld, Germany,